IRRIGATION AND DRAINAGE — WATER RIGHTS AND RECLAMATION

 (d) The applicant for an operator’s permit shall successfully complete a written or oral examination.

-(e) The water resource board shall adopt rules for the issuance, revocation and renewal of an operator’s permit in accordance with chapter 52, title 67, Idaho Code.
+(e) The water resource board may adopt rules for the issuance, revocation and renewal of an operator’s permit in accordance with chapter 52, title 67, Idaho Code.
 The board is also authorized to adopt rules on professional responsibility and continuing education requirements not to exceed twenty (20) hours during each permitting period.
 The rules shall consider such factors as:

 (i) Knowledge of Idaho water laws and the rules of the water resource board in connection with the drilling of wells;

-(ii) Demonstrated previous compliance with well drilling laws and rules including well construction standards; and
+(ii) Demonstrated previous compliance with well-drilling laws and rules including well construction standards; and

-(iii) General understanding of well drilling equipment, well construction techniques, basic geology and map reading.
+(iii) General understanding of well-drilling equipment, well construction techniques, basic geology and map reading.

 (9) Driller’s licenses and operator’s permits issued under this section shall expire on March 31 in the second year after issuance or upon revocation of the license by the director as provided for in this act.
 The driller’s license can be renewed effective April 1 of every other year upon written application on forms provided by the director and the filing of a one hundred dollar ($100) renewal fee plus a fifteen dollar ($15.00) renewal fee for each operator employed by the licensed driller.
 Drillers renewing licenses in 1997 shall be assessed a licensing fee prorated monthly based upon the annual fee schedule.
 Thereafter, driller licenses and operator permits will be renewed upon expiration for a two (2) year period.
 Documents demonstrating compliance with the continuing education requirements of the rules shall be submitted to the director along with other license and permit renewal documents.
 The renewal request must be accompanied by a new bond or evidence that the previous bond is still in effect.
 The renewal may then be granted by the director if he determines that the driller or operator has complied with the rules promulgated pursuant to this act.
 The fees collected for the licensing of well drillers and permitting of operators are nonrefundable and shall be deposited in the water administration fund with the state treasurer with other fees collected by the director.

-(10) The licensed driller and permitted operators shall have a card on hand, provided by the director to indicate that the driller or operator is presently licensed or permitted at all times when he is operating the drilling equipment.
+(10) The licensed driller and permitted operators shall have a card on hand provided by the director to indicate that the driller or operator is presently licensed or permitted at all times when he is operating the drilling equipment.
 The director may also require other identification to be posted on the drilling equipment as he deems helpful in the administration of this act.

 (11) Well driller’s report.
-In order to enable a comprehensive survey of the extent and occurrence of the state’s ground water resource, every well driller is hereby required to keep available for inspection at the well site a daily well log and pertinent data concerning each well, and its construction or abandonment, that is constructed or abandoned under the driller’s direction in Idaho, including wells excepted under sections 42-227 and 42-228, Idaho Code, and complete a report on forms furnished by the director.
+In order to enable a comprehensive survey of the extent and occurrence of the state’s ground water resource, every well driller is hereby required to keep available for inspection at the well site a daily well log and pertinent data concerning each well, and its construction or abandonment, that is constructed or abandoned under the driller’s direction in Idaho, including wells excepted under sections 42-227 and 42-228, Idaho Code, and to complete a report on forms furnished by the director.
 These reports shall be properly prepared and signed by the driller and deposited with the director within thirty (30) days following the completion of the well.
 When the driller signs the report, the driller shall attest that all information on the report is accurate to the best of the driller’s knowledge and that the driller has met all minimum well construction standards, low temperature geothermal resource well construction standards, geothermal resource well construction standards and area of drilling concern standards as adopted by the water resource board.
-The reports shall become a permanent record in the office of the director for hydrologic and geologic analysis and research, and shall be available for public use.
+The reports shall become a permanent record in the office of the director for hydrologic and geologic analysis and research and shall be available for public use.
 The report shall include such data as the director deems necessary to provide the information that will be valuable for future reference and study.

 (12) Well construction standards.
 The water resource board shall adopt minimum standards for new well construction, modification and abandonment of existing wells, low temperature geothermal resource well construction and geothermal well construction in this state under the provisions of chapter 52, title 67, Idaho Code.
 Such standards shall require each well to be so constructed as to protect the ground water of the state from waste and contamination and may include additional requirements for wells drilled in "areas of drilling concern" as designated in accordance with subsection (15) of this section.
-Every licensed well driller will be furnished a copy of the adopted standards by the director, and will be required to construct or abandon each well in compliance with the adopted standards.
+Every licensed well driller will be furnished a copy of the adopted standards by the director and will be required to construct or abandon each well in compliance with the adopted standards.